richelbilderbeek/prao_emil_20240603/reflection_from_supervisor.md

   things, he now has shown to partially understand his job
 - Emil was honest.
 In his interviews, he writes down if he'd like the job of my colleague and this was not always a -just to be nice- yes
+- Emil is pleasant to work with.
+As there was only one access card available, we had to discuss who has the card or who needs to be where.
+  This worked out perfectly.
+- Emil is autonomous.
+Commonly I've seen Emil work on his own for more than half an hour.
+Also he feels free enough to take a break alone.

 I will recommend Emil to any other PRAO supervisor.